State-of-the-art review and synthesis: A requirement-based roadmap for standardized predictive maintenance automation

 Despite these advancements, PMx faces a number of limitations inhibiting its development and widespread adoption.
 These limitations are tied to the data-driven, physics-based, and knowledge-based modeling techniques and requirements used for PMx.
-We review here a few of those limitations for each modeling approach.
-For data-driven PMx, failure data is scarce as systems are typically not operated to failure, which impacts a model's failure prediction capabilities \cite{alimohammadi2022predict,wen2022recent}.
-Second, there is a lack of explainability in current models, which can cause doubts about algorithmic accuracy and affects the trustworthiness of the decisions and recommendations proposed \cite{shukla2020opportunities}.
-Third, a large proportion of algorithms applied within PMx contexts are not sample efficient and need vast amounts of data in order to achieve viable performance in practice \cite{wen2022recent}.
+Here, we review a few of the limitations of each modeling approach.
+For data-driven PMx, failure data is scarce as systems are typically not operated to failure, which adversely affects a model's failure prediction capabilities~\cite{michele2020iot,wen2022recent}.
+Second, there is a lack of explainability in current models, which can raise doubts about algorithmic accuracy and affect the trustworthiness of the decisions and recommendations proposed~\cite{shukla2020opportunities}.
+Third, a large proportion of algorithms applied within PMx contexts are not sample efficient and require vast amounts of data in order to achieve viable performance in practice~\cite{wen2022recent}.
 For physics-based PMx, the complexity of models can be intractable.
-PMx relies on complex algorithms and models, which can be time consuming or even infeasible to develop \cite{NUNES202353}.
-This is compounded by the complexity of near real-time monitoring, analysis, and prediction requirements, as well as the high level of expertise needed to implement such requirements \cite{aivaliotis2019methodology}.
-For knowledge-based modeling techniques, existing models have limited generalizability and scalability because they are typically developed for specific types of equipment with manual efforts \cite{fink2020pmx}.
-To help combat these limitations, hybrid approaches such as Physics-Informed Machine Learning (PIML), Scientific Machine Learning (Sci-ML), and hybrid models have emerged \cite{sepe2021physics,nascimento2019fleet}.
+PMx relies on complex algorithms and models, which can be time-consuming or even unfeasible to develop~\cite{NUNES202353}.
+This is compounded by the complexity of near real-time monitoring, analysis, and prediction requirements, as well as the high level of expertise needed to implement such requirements~\cite{aivaliotis2019methodology}.
+For knowledge-based modeling techniques, existing models often have limited generalizability and scalability because they are typically developed for specific types of equipment with manual efforts~\cite{fink2020pmx}.
+To help combat these limitations, hybrid approaches such as Physics-informed Machine Learning (PIML), scientific machine learning, and hybrid models have emerged~\cite{sepe2021physics,nascimento2019fleet}.
 Although these approaches make acquiring certain system states and properties easier, they typically make use of or inform only a limited part of the physical knowledge.
-Using PIML, for example, knowledge or rules act as implicit boundaries that are embedded into models such as Artificial Neural Networks (ANN), which remain incapable of addressing the aforementioned limitations.
+When using PIML, for example, knowledge or rules act as implicit boundaries that are embedded into models such as artificial neural networks, which remain incapable of addressing the aforementioned limitations.